-Christie: Wife refused to move to Washington for Trump post
+Christie: Wife refused to move to D.C. for Trump post

 Trenton, N.J. — New Jersey Gov. Chris Christie turned down several jobs in the Trump administration because his wife refused to move to Washington, the governor said Wednesday.